suPAR as a biomarker for cardiovascular disease

-As well as incidence of:
+As well as the incidence of:

 - Cardiovascular diseases in the general population7-11

-In five large studies, including a total of 4866 individuals7-11, suPAR is a predictor of cardiovascular morbidity and mortality in the general population even after adjustment for the well-validated Framingham risk score11 and taking into account well-known risk factors, CRP, and other biomarkers associated with cardiovascular diseases.
+In five large studies including a total of 4866 individuals7-11, suPAR is a predictor of cardiovascular morbidity and mortality in the general population even after adjustment for the well-validated Framingham risk score11 and taking into account well-known risk factors, CRP, and other biomarkers associated with cardiovascular diseases.
 In general, the prognostic value of baseline suPAR level appears to be strongest in the younger age groups and in males11.

 In patients with ST-segment elevation myocardial infarction (STEMI) treated with primary PCI, the suPAR level is elevated the first 24 hours after admission.
 Following adjustment for traditional risk factors, age, sex, CRP, creatinine, troponin T, total cholesterol, diabetes, and hypertension, suPAR remains associated with mortality and a new myocardial infarction2.
 In non-survivors, baseline suPAR values are significantly higher than in survivors (4.9 ng/mL vs. 3.9 ng/mL), and all-cause mortality increases significantly with higher suPAR values2.

 “suPAR is an early predictive marker for complications in type 1 diabetes … and is a potent risk factor in prediction of cardiovascular and renal diseases.”

 Viktor Rotbain Curovic,